Journey 1

 Genesis 10; A Timeline of Origins (Russell, 2024)

 The early chapters of Genesis make specific claims about history: a time, a place, specific structures, a particular people, a particular language.
-This walkthrough explores whether a coherent reading of those chapters can be found: one that meshes well with what archaeology and linguistics have independently discovered about the ancient world.
+This guided journey explores whether a coherent reading of those chapters can be found: one that meshes well with what archaeology and linguistics have independently discovered about the ancient world.

 The reading being tested is this: that Adam and Noah’s descendants inhabited a world physically separate from ours.
 Cain was the first to enter our world, bringing with him a language that had no relatives here.
 At Babel, that language was scattered into a world already full of other tongues, absorbed into them and gone.